Sempra (NYSE:SRE) Updates FY 2022 Earnings Guidance

 Sempra (NYSE:SRE – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $8.10-$8.70 for the period, compared to the consensus earnings per share estimate of $8.50.
 The company issued revenue guidance of -.Sempra also updated its FY 2023 guidance to $8.60-$9.20 EPS.

-Several analysts have issued reports on the company.
-Credit Suisse Group assumed coverage on Sempra in a report on Monday, April 25th.
-They set an outperform rating and a $180.00 price objective on the stock.
-StockNews.com assumed coverage on Sempra in a report on Thursday, March 31st.
-They set a hold rating on the stock.
-Citigroup boosted their price objective on Sempra from $142.00 to $171.00 in a report on Thursday, April 28th.
-Royal Bank of Canada boosted their price objective on Sempra from $158.00 to $178.00 and gave the stock an outperform rating in a report on Wednesday, April 13th.
-Finally, Mizuho upped their target price on Sempra from $148.00 to $174.00 and gave the company a buy rating in a report on Wednesday, March 30th.
-Five analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat.com, Sempra has a consensus rating of Buy and a consensus target price of $159.90.
+Sempra (NYSE:SRE – Get Rating) last released its quarterly earnings data on Thursday, May 5th.
+The utilities provider reported $2.91 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.86 by $0.05.
+The business had revenue of $3.83 billion for the quarter, compared to analysts’ expectations of $3.35 billion.
+Sempra had a return on equity of 10.96% and a net margin of 8.44%.
+Sempra’s quarterly revenue was up 17.5% on a year-over-year basis.
+During the same period in the previous year, the business posted $2.95 earnings per share.
+As a group, equities research analysts forecast that Sempra will post 8.47 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, July 15th.
-Investors of record on Thursday, July 7th will be paid a $1.145 dividend.
-The ex-dividend date of this dividend is Wednesday, July 6th.
-This represents a $4.58 annualized dividend and a dividend yield of 2.84%.
-Sempra’s payout ratio is 144.48%.
+A number of analysts have weighed in on the company.
+Mizuho upped their price target on Sempra from $148.00 to $174.00 and gave the company a buy rating in a research report on Wednesday, March 30th.
+StockNews.com assumed coverage on Sempra in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+Credit Suisse Group assumed coverage on Sempra in a research note on Monday, April 25th.
+They issued an outperform rating and a $180.00 price objective on the stock.
+Citigroup boosted their price objective on Sempra from $142.00 to $171.00 in a research note on Thursday, April 28th.
+Finally, Morgan Stanley reduced their price objective on Sempra from $168.00 to $164.00 and set an equal weight rating on the stock in a research note on Monday.
+Five investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of Buy and an average price target of $159.50.

-In other Sempra news, CAO Peter R. Wall sold 2,559 shares of the company’s stock in a transaction that occurred on Tuesday, March 1st.
-The stock was sold at an average price of $144.45, for a total transaction of $369,647.55.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Jeffrey W. Martin sold 30,796 shares of the company’s stock in a transaction that occurred on Monday, March 28th.
-The stock was sold at an average price of $162.23, for a total value of $4,996,035.08.
+In related news, CEO Jeffrey W. Martin sold 30,796 shares of the stock in a transaction that occurred on Monday, March 28th.
+The stock was sold at an average price of $162.23, for a total transaction of $4,996,035.08.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CAO Peter R. Wall sold 2,559 shares of the stock in a transaction that occurred on Tuesday, March 1st.
+The shares were sold at an average price of $144.45, for a total value of $369,647.55.
 The disclosure for this sale can be found here.
-0.14% of the stock is owned by corporate insiders.
+0.14% of the stock is currently owned by company insiders.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Toroso Investments LLC boosted its position in shares of Sempra by 15.8% in the fourth quarter.
-Toroso Investments LLC now owns 3,961 shares of the utilities provider’s stock valued at $524,000 after acquiring an additional 539 shares during the period.
-Fund Management at Engine No. 1 LLC acquired a new position in Sempra during the first quarter worth $454,000.
-XTX Topco Ltd acquired a new position in Sempra during the first quarter worth $453,000.
-Zacks Investment Management bought a new stake in shares of Sempra during the fourth quarter worth $441,000.
-Finally, Integrated Wealth Concepts LLC grew its holdings in shares of Sempra by 10.1% during the fourth quarter.
-Integrated Wealth Concepts LLC now owns 2,969 shares of the utilities provider’s stock worth $393,000 after purchasing an additional 273 shares during the last quarter.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+NEXT Financial Group Inc lifted its position in shares of Sempra by 65.8% in the fourth quarter.
+NEXT Financial Group Inc now owns 1,091 shares of the utilities provider’s stock valued at $145,000 after buying an additional 433 shares during the last quarter.
+Delphia USA Inc. acquired a new stake in Sempra during the 1st quarter worth approximately $211,000.
+Fort Point Capital Partners LLC acquired a new stake in Sempra during the 1st quarter worth approximately $212,000.
+Evercore Wealth Management LLC acquired a new stake in Sempra during the 1st quarter worth approximately $236,000.
+Finally, Lido Advisors LLC acquired a new stake in Sempra during the 1st quarter worth approximately $258,000.
 86.06% of the stock is owned by institutional investors.

 Sempra Company Profile (Get Rating)